Google Webmaster

 A. Performance Report

-- Total Impressions: The number of times your website appeared in the search results.
+- Total Clicks shows the total number of clicks your site got in search results.

 B. Coverage Report